-Whether it’s your first, second or third home, you can’t always afford all the space you want.
-Here’s how to make any home feel more spacious:
+Whether it’s your first, second, or third home, you can’t always afford all the space you want.
+Here’s how to make any Utah home feel more spacious:

-Go easy on the furniture.
-Using too much furniture, or the wrong scale of furniture, can induce a feeling of claustrophobia.
+Using too much furniture, or the wrong scale of furniture can induce a feeling of claustrophobia.
 For example, if you have a small living room, a giant sectional sofa may not be the best furniture choice.
 Too much furniture can have the same effect.
 A room should be open enough that you have space to move around in it.
 If furniture is blocking walkways or restricting access, it’s probably the wrong scale for the room.

 Multi-functional pieces, such as a bed with storage drawers underneath or an end table that’s also a bookshelf, can help make your room feel bigger.